 After enjoying a sweet treat, such as a slice of cake or a cold soda, you may feel a quick burst of energy without caffeine.
-However, what happens in your body after eating sugar is more complicated than just a sugar rush.
-Sugar affects more than just your energy levels; it also impacts how your body handles weight, energy, and long-term health.
+However, what happens in your body after eating sugar is far more complex than just a sugar rush.
+Sugar affects far more than your energy levels, it directly shapes how your body handles weight, blood glucose levels, hormones, and long-term metabolic health.

 What Is Metabolism and Why Does It Matter?